WELCOME TO FROSTLINE DAYLILIES

 hybridizing projects with good success.

-color can best be described as a deep red toned burgundy.
+base color can best be described as a deep red toned burgundy.
 The next layer is a watermarked

 center of washed red; then a chartreuse center ending with an apple green